natural face oils for gua sha

 natural face oil for gua sha

-Face oils are not only a staple in a skincare routine, but also a must with any gua sha face massage practice.
+Face oils are a necessary part of any gua sha face massage practice.
 “It’s important to create slip when practicing gua sha through an oil or balm.
 You want your gua sha stone to be able to glide smoothly without tugging or pulling the skin, especially for facial gua sha,” Dr. Wu tells us.
+The best facial oils will be slippery for the gua sha tool to slide smoothly across without stretching the skin.

 What is Gua Sha?